International Taxation & Transfer Pricing

 Analysis of Double Taxation Avoidance Agreement

-A double taxation avoidance agreement (DTAA) is signed between two or more countries with the objective that tax – payers in these countries can avoid being taxed twice for the same income.
+A double taxation avoidance agreement (DTAA) is signed between two or more countries with the objective that taxpayers in these countries can avoid being taxed twice for the same income.

-Keeping in mind the transactions undertaken by the entity, we help understand the tax implications of such transactions in the light of the tax treaty to ensure the elimination of double taxation, advice on the withholding tax rates as per the Income Tax Act vis-à-vis tax treaties.
+Keeping in mind the transactions undertaken by the entity, we help understand the tax implications of such transactions in the light of the tax treaty to ensure the elimination of double taxation, and advice on the withholding tax rates as per the Income Tax Act vis-à-vis tax treaties.

 International and Cross Border Taxation

-Our international tax professionals help entities address various concerns pertaining to cross border transactions.
+Our international tax professionals help entities address various concerns pertaining to cross-border transactions.

 UJA provides comprehensive solutions to various issues faced by entities pertaining to expartriate taxation.

 Transfer pricing (TP) has grown into one of the most contentious issues worldwide.
-Entities not only need to plan their international transactions within the existing framework but also in anticipation of the future uncertain tax policies which may create an impact on these business.
+Entities not only need to plan their international transactions within the existing framework but also in anticipation of the future uncertain tax policies which may create an impact on these businesses.

 UJA offers optimized solutions – planning, compliance, advisory services: